 CMB 499 – Independent Research or CMB 490 – Internship

 You are required to do at least 3 credits of research as a CMB major; you can do more than 3 (& many of our majors do).
-To register for these credits, you will fill out the Registration Permit form to submit to the CMB office (3300A Kindschi Hall; also available online from the CMB Department’s ‘Forms’ link under Faculty/Staff) which will then go to Dr. Staves.
+To register for these credits, you will fill out the Registration Permit form to submit to the CMB office (3300A Kindschi Hall) which will then go to Dr. Staves.
 With his approval, you will be able to register for CMB 499 through Banner.
-If you will be doing research with a GVSU faculty member, he/she may ask you to fill out a second short form at the same time for funding for supplies for your research.
+(The form is also available online from the CMB Department’s ‘Forms’ link under Faculty/Staff & under the Current Students tab on the Biology Department’s website.)
+If you will be doing research with a GVSU faculty member, they may also ask you to fill out a second short form at the same time for funding for supplies for your research.
 As mentioned earlier, there will be several opportunities to learn about research options, & there are many options as to where you do the research.
-That said, it never hurts to start asking about it early.
+That said, it is great to start asking about it early.
 You can do research here with a GVSU faculty member (from a variety of departments), with a mentor at the Van Andel Research Institute or with MSU faculty downtown, elsewhere in the country (or world) through an established research/internship program (see the CMB website for suggestions), or via an internship situation you identify & which is approved by GVSU.
-To get started thinking about research, please talk with your advisor (or with other faculty & students at the monthly pizza lunches).
+To get started thinking about research, please talk with your advisor & with other students.

 An introduction to fermentation as a part of food preparation.
 The history and human culture, food preservation and safety aspects, and the science of fermentation processes related to food and health will be covered.
 The laboratory includes the hands-on applications of fermentation in the preparation of bread, yogurt, kefir, and sauerkraut and other vegetables, etc. as is done in home kitchens.
 As a CMB major, this will count toward your 120 total credits, but not as a CMB-specific elective.
 Course offered winter semester.